 Platform: DOS, Windows

-Initially released in 1991, Gunship 2000 is one of the earliest helicopter simulation games available right now.
-It is an enhanced version of its predecessor Gunship which was released in 1986.
-The user starts the game by selecting a combat theater, then choosing between single or campaign missions.
+Initially released in 1991, Gunship 2000 is one of the oldest helicopter games/simulations you can play.
+It’s an enhanced version of its predecessor, the original Gunship game, which was released in 1986.
+The player begins the game first by selecting a combat theater, then choosing between single or campaign missions.

 10. Gunship Battle2 VR